 Dr. Day recently published a collaborative study on lessons learned from the online pivot, and with Thu Le’s insights both in terms of her personal experience as a PhD student and her research on online learning, we’re hoping to shed light on what the future of learning may look like post-pandemic.

 [00:00:00] Gabriel Miller: Welcome to the Big Thinking Podcast, where we talk to leading scholars about the most important and interesting questions of our time.
 I'm Gabriel Miller, and I'm the president and CEO of the Federation for Humanities and Social Sciences.
-The global pandemic transformed our classrooms, forced instructors to reinvent their teaching methods and accelerated the use of online learning tools.

 [00:00:28] How has it changed higher education?
 And what does it mean for the future?
 Today I'll be talking about the future of online and hybrid learning with two exciting guests.
 Adjunct Professor of Geography at Simon Fraser University, Dr. Terence Day and Thi Kim Thu Le, a PhD candidate in educational studies at the University of Windsor.

 [00:00:52] Terence, I gotta turn to you on this question.
 Thinking back to that period, what were the changes that stand out the most to you about how the pandemic affected your daily work?
 As a researcher and as an instructor.